 CI Disability Resource Programs (DRP) is designated by the University to obtain, review and maintain records of a student's disability as they pertain to classroom accommodations.
 DRP offers accommodations and resources for students who choose to identify their disability to the University, provide verifying documentation and register for services.
 Academic accommodations are provided based on disability-related needs under sections 504 and 508 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990.

-Aim 1: To provide accommodations that will assist students to overcome barriers and reduce the impact of disability on their college experiences.
+Aim 1: To provide accommodations that will assist students to overcome barriers and reduce the impact of their disability on their college experiences.

 Aim 2: To promote awareness of the needs and capabilities of students with disabilities among students, faculty, staff, administration and the surrounding community.